opensearch-project/documentation-website/_ml-commons-plugin/algorithms.md

 Convergence metrics are not built into Tribuo's trainers.
 Therefore, ML Commons cannot indicate the convergence status through the ML Commons API.

-## Metrics correlations
+## Metrics correlation

-The metrics correlations feature is an experimental feature released in OpenSearch 2.7.
+The metrics correlation feature is an experimental feature released in OpenSearch 2.7.
 It can't be used in a production environment.
 To leave feedback on improving the feature, leave an issue in the [ML Commons repository](https://github.com/opensearch-project/ml-commons).
 {: .warning }

 The metrics correlation algorithm finds events in a set of metrics data.
 The algorithm defines events as a window in time where multiple metrics simultaneously display anomalous behavior.
 When given a time span and set of metrics, The algorithm correlates the number of events that occurred, when the event occurred, and determines which metrics were involved in each event.